How to tell if your security software might be causing an issue

 Before you change your security software's setup:

-- Make sure that the date, time, and time zone are set correctly on your computer.
-Learn how to update these settings on a Mac or on a PC.
+- Make sure the date, time and time zone on your computer have been set correctly.
+Find out how to update these settings on a Mac or on a PC.

 - Log in to an administrative user account, not a guest account.
-Learn how to do this on a PC.
+Find out how to do this on a PC.

 - Update to the latest version of iCloud for Windows or update to the latest version of iTunes.